Every year, over 1.4 million Americans are diagnosed with diabetes. According to the National Diabetes Statistics Report 20224:

 If this trend continues, it will result in an enormous economic burden for employers.
 According to the American Diabetes Association (ADA), the total estimated cost of diagnosed diabetes in the U.S. is $327 billion per year.
 This includes direct medical costs and the dollars lost from reduced productivity due to illness and disability.3

 The average working adult spends thousands of hours at work each year, but rarely or never visits their doctor.
-This represents an opportunity for employers to use the workplace to engage employees in their health and encourage a proactive approach to prevention and effective management of conditions such as diabetes.
+This represents an opportunity for employers to use the workplace to engage employees in their health and to encourage a proactive approach to prevention and effective management of conditions such as diabetes.